7 minutes read

 print(client.getInfo()) // client is the receiver object

-Note, if the developer hides some information (you will know how to do it later) and your code cannot get it, the extension function can't have access too.
-So, it works more like a simple function, not a member function
+Note that if the developer hides some information (you will learn how to do this later) and your code cannot access it, the extension function can't access it either.
+So, it works more like a simple function, not a member function.

 So the issue is solved: Kotlin developers can add any functions to any classes they want.

-We also need to mention that extension functions are used even in Kotlin standard library.
-For example, if you look at the String class definition, you will see only necessary member functions.
-Other functions such as .first() and .toUpperCase() are actually extension functions needed just to simplify the code of the class.
+We also need to mention that Kotlin uses extension functions even in its standard library.
+For example, if you look at the String class definition, you will see only the necessary member functions.
+Other functions such as .first() and .uppercase() are actually extension functions added just to simplify the code of the class.

 Extension function vs member function